featurehub-io/featurehub-javascript-sdk/README.md

 }
 ```

-# Step 3: Using it in your application
+## Step 3: Using it in your application

-A simple GET method on / for example could now determine based on the user if they should send one message or
-another:
+In a GET method, determine which message to send:

 ```typescript
 app.get('/', function (req, res) {